Thursday, 12 August 2010

 He also told me that striker McGleish had been secured as he was good friends with manager Steve Newing.

-The Met continued to have the upper hand in the second period, but the home defence were holding firm.
+The Met continued to have the upper hand in the second period, but the home defence was holding firm.
 It was turning into a good game, in a league that I’ve generally enjoyed over the years.
 An audacious shot from the home side hit the post from forty yards with not long to go.
-They grabbed the initiative and added a third through substitute Michael Bardle on eighty five minutes.
+They grabbed the initiative and added a third through substitute Michael Bardle on eighty-five minutes.

 It had been an enjoyable and worthwhile evening having seen a good game in the flesh and keeping up with defeats to Celtic and Leeds plus a win for Hull City.
 I ordered a battered sausage to go with my chips on the way to the train!